stefanriedel/stefanriedel.github.io/projects/project_template.md

   <img src="../images/logview/logview_small.jpg">
 </a>

 This should be a one or two sentence introduction to what the project is about and what the goal was.
+A bit more would be good for better formatting and that the next headline is full width.

 ### Accomplishments, Highlights, Responsibilities
 - bullet one